Carbon monoxide awareness

 Never use a gas range, stove or oven to heat the home.

 Never leave your car idling in a closed garage.
-If your vehicle has an automatic engine starter, check to make sure your vehicle is off it is in the garage.
+If your vehicle has an automatic engine starter, check to make sure your vehicle is turned off when it is in the garage.

 Never use fuel-powered appliances or tools in enclosed, attached areas such as garages or porches.